top of page

 There is no cure for curiosity." ~ Dorothy Parker

-This reminds me of a Komodo dragon far from its home among the small islands of Indonesia, lost somewhere in the hills of Tahoe.
+The image below is like a Komodo dragon wandering far from its home among the small islands of Indonesia, lost somewhere in the hills of Tahoe.

 What do you see?

-Animal Farm / Deadwood Society Style: “All animals are equal, but some animals are more equal than others.”
+“All animals are equal, but some animals are more equal than others.” ~ Animal Farm

-And so it goes with the gnarl of Tahoe.
+And so it goes with the gnarl of branches and bush in the mountains of Tahoe.

-If you listen closely to this tree stump you can hear Robert Mitchum say, "The only difference between me and my fellow actors is that I've spent more time in jail."
+Listen closely to this tree stump.
+You might hear Robert Mitchum say, "The only difference between me and my fellow actors is that I've spent more time in jail."

 "Look deep into nature," Albert Einstein said, "then you will understand everything better."

-The important thing is to enjoy what you're seeing and doing as much as you can find anything in it to enjoy.
+The important thing is to enjoy what you're seeing and doing as much as you can to find anything in it to enjoy.
 Savor the moment... the tree stump staring back at you, the wildlife in the deadwood, the sounds and smells.
 Carpe diem, horam, minutam.
-In other words, seize and savor the moment on the hill.
+In other words, seize and savor the moment on your walk in the woods.

 To be bored is inexcusable.
 To be fascinated, is to be reminded that you're not just here to punch a time clock, fight traffic, eat, sleep, pay bills and die.